East Point Military Reservation

 East Point Military Reservation was a World War I and World War II coastal defense site located in Nahant, Massachusetts.
 In 1955–62 it was a Nike missile launch site.
-As of 2016 most of the site is the Marine Science Center of Northeastern University.
+In 1967 the site was converted into the Marine Science Center of Northeastern University.

 History

 The East Point Military Reservation was originally acquired by the US Army from the Lodge family in 1917.
 It originally consisted of a searchlight and an observation post.
 The site was planned to be named Fort Henry Cabot Lodge for the prominent senator on whose land part of the facility was built, but this was never acted upon.

 The site today

 The site today consists of towers, the foundations of buildings, and bunkers formerly for guns and ammunition.

 East Point Batteries

 The East Point Batteries, located in Nahant, Massachusetts, were part of the Harbor Defenses of Boston during World War II.
 Three separate gun batteries were built: Battery Murphy (two 16-inch guns), Battery 206 (two 6-inch guns), and a temporary 2-gun battery of 155 mm artillery.
 Along with these guns were three related fire control towers: two on Swallow Cave Rd. and one on Nahant Rd., plus a large underground plotting room behind Battery Murphy that served that battery's two big guns.
 In addition, to the north were fire control towers at 291 Ocean Avenue in Marblehead and Smiths Point in Manchester.
-Also, the northern series of Navy-operated magnetic loop cables, emplaced to detect enemy vessels (particularly U-boats) approaching Boston Harbor, terminated on the shore just southeast of the two 155mm gun positions.
+Also, the northern series of Navy-operated magnetic loop cables, emplaced to detect enemy vessels (particularly U-boats) approaching Boston Harbor, terminated on the shore just southeast of the two 155 mm gun positions.
 This was indicator loop Station 1D.
 All of these facilities were located in the area called East Point, at the extreme southeast end of the Nahant tombolo, as shown in the map at right.
 After 1943, these guns, together with the two 12-inch guns of Battery Gardner at Fort Ruckman, made Nahant the most heavily armed portion of Boston's coast defenses.